samkhan12/Jungler-Automation/README.md

 * ngrok and localtunnel
 * Installed in new system test

-* Installed Automation framework in new Systems
+* Installed Automation framework in new System